'Undisguised terror': Russia's Kharkiv strike chills Ukraine – KION546

 ‘Undisguised terror’: Russia’s Kharkiv strike chills Ukraine

-KHARKIV, Ukraine (AP) — Ukrainians are seeing in the dust and debris and the dead in Kharkiv’s central square what might become of other cities if Russia’s invasion isn’t countered in time.
-A Russia military strike hit the center of Ukraine’s second-largest city on Tuesday that badly damaged the symbolic Soviet-era regional administration building.
-An emergency official said the bodies of at least six people had been pulled from the ruins and at least 20 other people were wounded.
-Ukrainian President Volodymyr Zelenskyy called the attack on the square “frank, undisguised terror.
+KHARKIV, Ukraine (AP) — The dust, debris and the dead lying in Kharkiv’s central Freedom Square are showing Ukrainians what might become of other cities if Russia’s invasion isn’t countered in time.
+A Russia military strike on Tuesday hit the center of Ukraine’s second-largest city, killing at least six people as it badly damaged the symbolic Soviet-era regional administration building.
+An emergency official said the bodies had been pulled from the ruins and at least 20 other people were wounded.
+Ukrainian President Volodymyr Zelenskyy called the attack on the square a war crime.
+He says the Russian action is “frank, undisguised terror.
 Nobody will forgive.
 Nobody will forget.”